BettercareHealth/bettercare/maternal-mental-health/exam/exam.md

 	-	Suicide usually happens without warning
 	+	{:.correct}Suicide is an important cause of maternal mortality
 	-	Improvement following a suicidal crisis means that the crisis is over
-11. What can a health worker say to help a suicidal pregnant woman?
+11. What can a health or social worker say to help a suicidal pregnant woman?
 	-	Think about your baby!
 	-	This is just your hormones, you will feel better soon
 	-	Do you really think that this is going to solve all the problems?